EGI-Federation/datahub-documentation/source/introduction.rst

    Viewing file distribution over the Oneproviders

-   In Onedata the file distribution is dong on a block basis, blocks will be replicated on the fly, and it's possible to instrutmentize the replication.
+   In Onedata the file distribution is done on a block basis, blocks will be replicated on the fly, and it's possible to instrument the replication.

 .. figure:: _static/datahub-metadata-management.png
    :alt: EGI DataHub metadata management

    Management of metadata using the web interface

-   Three different format of metadata can be attached to files: basic (key/value), JSON and RDF.
+   Three different formats of metadata can be attached to files: basic (key/value), JSON and RDF.
 The metadata can be managed using the Web interface and the APIs.
 It's also possible to create indexes and query them.